Parnassus (Mantegna)

 The Parnassus is a painting by the Italian Renaissance painter Andrea Mantegna, executed in 1497.
-It is housed in the Musée du Louvre of Paris.
+It is now in the Musée du Louvre, Paris.

 History

 The Parnassus was the first picture painted by Mantegna for Isabella d'Este's studiolo (cabinet) in the Ducal Palace of Mantua.
 The shipping of the paint used by Mantegna for the work is documented in 1497; there is also a letter to Isabella (who was at Ferrara) informing her that once back she would find the work completed.

 The theme was suggested by the court poet Paride da Ceresara.
 After Mantegna's death in 1506, the work was partially repainted to update it to the oil technique which had become predominant.
 The intervention was due perhaps to Lorenzo Leonbruno, and regarded the heads of the Muses, of Apollo, Venus and the landscape.

 Together with the other paintings in the studiolo, it was given to Cardinal Richelieu by Duke Charles I of Mantua in 1627, entering the royal collections with Louis XIV of France.
 Later it became part of the Louvre Museum.